 Aligned with the Australian Curriculum, this publication encourages educators to prioritise artists and their stories, make connections to the lives of students at all levels and expose them to the diversity of art made by Aboriginal and Torres Strait Islander artists.
+The 316-page second volume builds on the success the 156-page first volume which sold over 5,000 copies nationwide.

-Since its release in October 2019, the publication has sold nearly 5000 copies around the country, in all capital cities and in regional centres such as Ballarat, Torquay, Townsville, Warrnambool, Coffs Harbour and Lismore.
+Since its release the publication has sold 5000 copies around the country, in all capital cities and in regional centres such as Ballarat, Torquay, Townsville, Warrnambool, Coffs Harbour and Lismore.
 More than 40 percent of sales have been outside SA, benefiting thousands of students nationwide – demonstrating both the ATSIAC program’s national reach and its impact in satisfying an unmet demand across Australia for authoritative information and practical guidance for educators seeking to meaningfully integrate First Nations art, cultures and histories into classroom learning.

 AGSA’s education programs are supported by the Government of South Australia through the Department for Education.